frederic-perez/AmE-dictionary/data/dictionary.md

 __heartthrob__ _n_ :five::hammer::pencil2: (heart-throb)
 __heartworm__
 __heat > to catch a lot of heat__
+__heat wave__ _idiom_ A period of time in which the weather is unusually and persistently hot. _Our summers are usually very mild here, but we’ve been in the midst of a heat wave recently that’s made it feel like the tropics!_
 __heatedly__ _Clashed heatedly._
 __heath__ _n_ :two::hammer: _Heath land._
 __heathen__ _n_ :four::hammer: _They were declared guilty of heathen practice._ :es: pagano